What is it? All-new version of Audi’s vital 3-Series rival.

-All of the other engines promise more power but better economy and emissions than their predecessors, even the range-topping 248bhp petrol and 268bhp diesel, which also come in quattro all-wheel-drive form.
+All of the other engines promise more power but better economy and emissions than their predecessors, even the range-topping 250 hp petrol and 270 hp diesel, which also come in quattro all-wheel-drive form.

-At the launch, The Car Expert tried the 2.0 TDI in its 148bhp format and ultra designation applied to the most eco-friendly models in a range, and the more powerful 187bhp version.
+At the launch, The Car Expert tried the 2.0-litre diesel in its 150 hp format and ultra designation applied to the most eco-friendly models in a range, and the more powerful 187bhp version.
 Both are expected to take a large slice of A4 sales and this is no surprise as they provide everything that the company driver will need – enthusiastic acceleration, smooth cruising and very tax-friendly efficiency.
-The ultra, for example, attracts a benefit-in-kind rate of just 17 per cent.
+The ultra, for example, attracts a benefit-in-kind rate of just 17%.

 Perhaps the greatest praise, however, should be reserved for the A4’s on-the-road prowess.
 The chassis and steering were among the most criticised areas of the previous car, but they will be criticised no longer.